 Castle Fraser, Aberdeenshire

-In winter there's nothing lovelier than fluffy snow on the ground, is there?
+In winter there's nothing more magical than fluffy snow on the ground, but how often does it snow in Scotland?
 Although we do regularly get fresh snowfalls in Scotland (on average it snows 15 - 20 days per year), the amount of snow - and likelihood of it lying - really depends on your luck and where you visit.

-5. How easy is it to get around?
+5. How easy is it to get around in a Scottish winter?

 Union Terrace Gardens, Aberdeen